 This is why you should take a look at walk rate (BB%), strikeout rate (K%), swinging-strike rate (SwStr%), and called strikes + whiffs (CSW%).
 This helps get you an understanding of pitchers who have sustainable strikeout rates (K% + SwStr%) and great control (BB% + CSW%).
 There are several websites that can be valuable resources when diving into pitching performances.

 Having a deeper understanding of pitchers can help you find value because you can get ahead of the market this way.
-For example, imagine that Wade Miley is pitching for the Cincinnati Reds and they’re favored with a -145 moneyline against the Pittsburgh Pirates.
+For example, imagine that Wade Miley is pitching for the Milwaukee Brewers and they’re favored with -145 moneyline odds against the Pittsburgh Pirates.
 However, Miley has a low strikeout rate with hard contact allowed.
 This could be an opportunity for you to take the Pirates at a nice +125 value.

 You can also use this pitching knowledge to help you on player props, such as total bases.
 If you see that a pitcher has an inflated ERA because of a couple of three-run home runs allowed, but he’s racked up strikeouts with good control, you might go Under on his opponent’s total bases props.